-Though most botanists deem all cannabis plants, such as hemp vs marijuana, belong to the same species, cannabis consists of cannabis indica and cannabis sativa.
-Skeptics hold that marijuana is sativa, hence similar to hemp.
+Though most botanists deem all cannabis plants, such as hemp vs. marijuana, to be the same species, cannabis consists of cannabis indica and cannabis Sativa.
+Skeptics hold that marijuana is Sativa, hence similar to hemp.
 However, others say it is more of the indica strain.
-But in general, sativa and indica differ.
+But in general, Sativa and indica differ.

-Interestingly, science has gone the extra mile to show hemp vs marijuana distinction from their chemical composition, species type to purposes.
+Interestingly, science has gone the extra mile to show hemp of marijuana distinction from its chemical composition, species type, and purposes.
 Keep reading to learn more about cannabis and the best CBD products you can find in the market.

 What is Hemp